HAMNET-Access-Protocol/manual.hnap.de/docs/build_simulation.md

 The PHY and MAC layer can be simulated over a channel, in order to test BER performance.
 Here is how to build the target on your PC.

-First, install libfftw:
+First, install libfftw and libconfig:

-`apt install libfftw3-dev`
+`apt install libfftw3-dev libconfig-dev`

 Then, compile and install libfec